 During 2004 and 2003, an aggregate of eight thousand shares of our common stock and six thousand stock units were granted to our non-employee directors.
 For the nine months ended December 31, 2002, we issued seven thousand shares of our common stock to our non-employee directors.
-In addition, two non-employee directors each received an additional six hundred shares of our common stock in September 2002, and one non-employee director received an additional two thousand shares of our common stock, for additional services performed by such individuals for their respective Board of Directors committees.
+In addition, two non-employee directors each received an additional six hundred shares of our common stock in September 2002, and one non-employee director received an additional services performed by such individuals for their respective Board of Directors committees.